Where to Buy

 GBM Assessment (Score: 8/10)

 Lord of the Flies is William Golding's harrowing parable of civilization's fragility, depicting a group of British schoolboys who descend into savagery after being stranded on a deserted island.
 Golding, who received the Nobel Prize in 1983, crafted a dark inversion of the adventure-story tradition, revealing the violence and tribalism lurking beneath the veneer of civilized behavior.
-The novel's unflinching vision of human nature has made it one of the most widely taught and discussed works of twentieth-century fiction.
+The novel's clear-eyed vision of human nature has made it a widely taught and discussed works of twentieth-century fiction.

 Britain, 1954-1955